MahmudAhmed/Bull-E-Season/README.md

 ***

 ## Description
-Bull-E Season is driving game, it's all about your skills on the road - navigate ("Bully") your way through traffic at full speed.
+Bull-E Season is a driving game, it's all about your skills on the road - navigate ("Bully") your way through traffic at full speed.
 Dodge and swerve through slow driving cars and avoid accidents at all costs.

 ## Overview